 As you know from the current situation in Graham County, it can be difficult finding qualified individuals to fill vacancies.
 An additional term will allow Mr. Schmitt time to assist in identifying individuals for you to consider nominating to succeed him at the end of his term.

-At their meeting on February 11th, the Administrative Council unanimously recommended reappointment of Mr. Schmitt to a final two-year term on the Executive Board.
 I will be happy to answer any questions you may have at the meeting.